 This opening post will give an overview and demo of Oracle Cloud Infrastructure (OCI).
-Oracle Cloud offers fast and scalable compute and storage resources, combined with enterprise-grade private virtual cloud networks.
+Oracle Cloud offers fast and scaleable compute and storage resources, combined with enterprise-grade private virtual cloud networks.
 Oracle Cloud offers a range of flexible operating models including traditional Virtual Machine (VM) instances, container infrastructure, databases on demand, and dedicated hardware through bare metal servers and Bring Your Own Hypervisor (BYOH).

 You can sign up for a free trial account with $300 credit here.
 When you sign up for an Oracle account you are creating a tenant.
 Resources inside a tenant can be organised and isolated using compartments, separate projects, billing, and access policies are some use case examples.

 Oracle Cloud Infrastructure is deployed in regions.
 Regions are localised geographical areas, each containing at least 3 Availability Domains.
 An Availability Domain is a fault-independent data centre with power, thermal, and network isolation.
 A Virtual Cloud Network (VCN) is deployed per region across multiple Availability Domains, thereby allowing us to build high availability and fault tolerance into our cloud design.
 Virtual Cloud Networks are software defined versions of traditional on-premise networks running in the cloud, containing subnets, route tables, and internet gateways.
 VCNs can be connected together using VCN Peering, and connected to a private network using Fast Connect or VPN with the use of a Dynamic Routing Gateway (DRG).

 The demo below creates a VCN and VM instances in the second generation of Oracle Cloud for lab purposes.
 Before deploying your own environment you should review all the above linked documentation and plan your cloud strategy including IP addressing, DNS, authentication, access control, billing, governance, network connectivity and security.